 You will need to scrap the current Saved-States before trying again after the “theoretical” fix is applied and there are no guarantees it may work.

 - Q: Can I add my own games?

-- A: Currently no, you can request a game to be added in the Discord #wishlist but it is required to be multiplayer, which can run on the same Amiga as serial-link games are not supported.
+- A: Currently no, you can request a game to be added in the Discord #wishlist but it is required to be either multiplayer or a worthy to play single-player game.

 - Q: Can we use AmigaLive to play serial linked games?

 - A: No, serial link is not fully supported in FS-UAE so AmigaLive cannot tap into that feature.

 I recommend you use Parsec with WinUAE (master/slave) for those type of games (tested and works great).

 - Q: Can I play single player games using AmigaLive?